hesham9090/Algorithms/README.md

 2S = (n+1) + (n+1) + … + (n+1) = n(n+1)

-from above equation we note that we have n+1 terms n times
+from above equation we note that we have n+1 terms repeated n times

 Divide by 2: